ecard07/quest-1-sensor-display-program/Sensor_Display_Program.md

 # Sensor Display Program

-You will animate the lights to display what you want.
-Be creative.
+## You will animate the lights to display what you want, but first we will practice.
 Then, you will add the temperature to display, by clicking on the thermometer.
 You can lower or raise the temperature.